 Many people find that it’s actually the feeling of being wanted and included that stops them from feeling lonely – not the act of attending a social event.
 Have you ever sat at home alone on a Friday evening feeling lonely, only to have a friend invite you somewhere during the week?
 And then, as if by magic, a night snuggled up on the sofa doesn’t feel so bad after all?

-Often, just the fact that someone is thinking of you and wants to see you can give you the validation and reassurance you need to not be plagued with lonely thoughts.
+Often, just the fact that someone is thinking of you can give you the validation and reassurance you need to not be plagued with lonely thoughts.

 Becoming more comfortable with your own company can make spending an evening at home alone seem okay, and hopefully ease feelings of loneliness.